-SQFI recognizes that food safety practices differ depending on the food safety risk to the product and the process, and has designed the SQF Food Safety Code for Manufacture of Food Packaging to meet the requirements of the industry sector.
+SQFI recognizes that food safety practices differ depending on the food safety risk to the product and the process, and has designed the SQF Food Safety Codes to meet the individual requirements of each industry sector.

 The SQF food sector categories and applicable modules are listed in full in Appendix 1.
 It includes a more detailed description with examples, level of risk, and the relationship with the Global Food Safety Initiative (GFSI) industry scopes outlined in the GFSI Requirements Document.